Swoozeki/climock/docs/keyboard-shortcuts.md

 ### Quick Feature Creation

-1. Press `Tab` to ensure you're in the Features panel
+1. Press `←` to navigate to the Features panel
 2. Press `n` to create a new feature
 3. Enter the feature name and press `Enter`

 ### Quick Endpoint Creation

 1. Select a feature in the Features panel
-2. Press `Tab` to switch to the Endpoints panel
+2. Press `→` to switch to the Endpoints panel
 3. Press `n` to create a new endpoint
 4. Fill in the endpoint details and press `Enter`